Houston's Hermann Park

 Houston's Hermann Park: A Century of Community is a 2014 book by Barrie Scardino Bradley, published by the Texas A&M University Press.
 It discusses Hermann Park in Houston, Texas.
 The book is a part of the John Lindsey Series in Arts and the Humanities.
 The book, commissioned by the Hermann Park Conservancy, was scheduled for a release on December 18, 2013.
-Stephen Fox, an architectural historian; and Doreen Stoller, a conservancy director, wrote the foreword and afterword, respectively.
+Stephen Fox, an architectural historian, and Doreen Stoller, a conservancy director, wrote the foreword and afterword, respectively.
 It was released to celebrate the park's centennial anniversary.

 Background

-Scardino is a historian and architect, in addition to being an author.
+Scardino is an historian and architect, in addition to being an author.
 She first moved to Houston in 1979, moved away in 1998, and moved back in 2004.
 She had once worked for the Houston Public Library's Houston Metropolitan Research Center as an architectural archivist, and she once served as the executive director of the Houston chapter of the American Institute of Architecture.
 She accepted the commission to write the book in 2010.